-Research assistantships are for research support and relate directly to the research program of the department.
-MS, MAB, and PhD students receiving financial assistance may be assigned to serve as teaching assistants, depending on the needs of the department.
-MS and MAB students should expect to serve as a teaching assistant for at least one semester, while PhD students should expect to serve as a teaching assistant for at least two semesters.
-Because they should expect to serve as a teaching assistant for at least one semester, students receiving an assistantship must complete the Graduate School's training course for teaching assistants, GRSC 7770.
+Research assistantships are to support faculty-led research initiatives in the department.
+MS and PhD students receiving financial assistance may be assigned to serve as teaching assistants, depending on the needs of the department.
+All students receiving a departmental assistantship must complete the Graduate School's training course for teaching assistants, GRSC 7770 or GRSC 7770E.
 This course is required as part of an assistantship but does not count toward completion of degree requirements.
+GRSC 7770 or GRSC 7770E must be taken during the first semester a student is enrolled in one of the department's graduate programs.

 First year graduate student assistants are assigned by the department head to a faculty member who serves as their assistantship supervisor.
 Students are required to spend the hours corresponding to their assistantship on assignments as determined through conversations with their assistantship supervisor.
 Such assignments will involve short-term projects or tasks, including acting as a teaching assistant or supervising the undergraduate computer lab, depending on the current demands facing the faculty.
-The department head will make an effort to place graduate students with a faculty member who is experienced and knowledgeable in a student's primary field of academic interest.
+The department head will make an effort to place graduate students with a faculty member whose expertise aligns with the student's primary field of academic interest.

-By the end of the second semester a student (except PhDs; they have until the end of their second Summer) should have selected a major professor to serve as their research advisor.
-This process involves contacting prospective major professors and discussing possible mutual academic interests.
+Students must select a major professor to serve as their research advisor.
+This process involves contacting prospective major professors and discussing possible mutual academic/research interests.
 The graduate coordinator provides advice on selection of a permanent major professor and considers the expressed desires of the student and the availability and willingness of faculty to serve.
+The timing of the selection of a major professor depends on the student's degree objective (see below).

 Upon selection of a major professor, graduate students can request to change assistantship supervisors; the request will be granted if both the current supervisor and the proposed supervisor agree.
-As a student matriculates through their graduate program, the emphasis of their graduate assistantship is often, but not necessarily, on work related to their thesis or dissertation.
-Graduate assistants may be assigned by the department head to other research, teaching, or support tasks.
+As a student progresses through their graduate program, the emphasis of their graduate assistantship is often, but not necessarily, on work related to their thesis or dissertation.
+The department head may at any point assign departmentally funded graduate assistants to other research, teaching, or support tasks.